 Text by Yolanda Carbajal Zuniga

 In 2021, the Philadelphia-based artist, ethnographer, and documentarian Laurence Salzmann (b.
-1944) celebrates 50 years of photography.
+1944) celebrates more than 60 years of photography.

 With landscapes photographed in black-and-white, Salzmannâs captures the ethereal and abstract, inviting rumination of the salinasâ (salt ponds) landscape and salt formations.
 Yet, his work does not exist solely in his photographs.
 It is also with Yolanda Carbajal Zunigaâs aid, a collaboration with the regionâs indigenous people.
 Carbajal, a Cuzco citizen and Quechua-speaker, added weight and inclusion with her captions to his photographs written in Quechua and translated to Spanish and English.
 Her informed words and insight present the âdualityâ that Salzmann sees in these people who embody both an ancient culture and one planted in a Postcolonial present.

 In the context of todayâs United States political climate, where a question of citizenship takes on the appearance of a threat, his photographs and Carbajal’s words call attention to the indigenous people of the Americas and, in so doing, challenges contemporary ideas of nativist privilege that came into being with the end of colonial rule.

 Cuzcoâs Yolanda Carbajal Zuniga, an anthropology graduate and translator, has collaborated on this project by writing captions for each photograph that adds weight, inclusion, interpretation and context to every image.
 These captions, written in Quechua before being translated to Spanish and English, bring her perspective as a woman of indigenous descent to the project.